 Fats.
 Timing of fat intake allows for a little more freedom as far as meal timing is concerned.
-The only times you need to keep fat intake low is for your post training shake and your post training meal.
+The only times you need to keep fat intake low are for your post-training shake and your post-training meal.
 This ensures that the fat does not slow the digestion of the carbs and protein since the rate of digestion is very important for these meals.

 The rest of the meals throughout the day are fair game.
 You may distribute fat intake throughout the day however you prefer.
 You can spread it evenly among meals or eat most of it in one meal.
 It is recommended that you eat 10-15 grams of fat with your bedtime meal.
 This will be enough to slow digestion of your nighttime protein and preserve muscle tissue throughout the night while not having any effect on fat loss.

-On high carb days protein intake should be lowered to 0.95 gram per pound of body weight.
+On high carb days, protein intake should be lowered to 0.95 grams per pound of body weight.
 To calculate this you must multiply your body weight by 0.95.
-This means if you weigh 180 lbs. then on your high carb days you should eat 180 grams of protein.
+This means if you weigh 180 lbs. then on your high-carb days, you should eat 180 grams of protein.
 Don’t worry about losing any muscle mass as a result of lowering protein.
 The higher insulin levels from the extra carbs will be more than enough to preserve muscle.

 Over 10% bodyfat